TU-Darmstadt-APQ/labnode_async/README.md

 The library is fully type-hinted.

 ## Documentation
-The full documentation can be found on Github pages:
+The full documentation can be found on GitHub Pages:
 [https://patrickbaus.github.io/labnode_async/](https://patrickbaus.github.io/labnode_async/).

 ## Setup